manniwood/iidy/DESIGN.md

                        ('5.txt'));
 ```

-Another advantage of using a single-columned inline table via `values`
+The advantage of using a single-columned inline table via `values`
 is that it's more efficient for PostgreSQL to process a table than
 it would be a normal list of values in an `in` clause.
 See [here](https://www.manniwood.com/2016_02_01/arrays_and_the_postgresql_query_planner.html)